make

 Effective anger management techniques

 Every now and then people tend to get angry.
-In the state of anger, people feel the blood rushing into their veins, find themselves acting irrationally then they regret it later.
+In the state of anger,

 It's obvious that anger is an emotion that shouldn't be taken lightly and that serious efforts must be done to control and manage it.
 By understanding how anger works you will be able to control it instead of making it control you.
 In this article i will present you with effective anger management techniques that will help you get over your excessive anger problem.